New Media Studies (NMS) examines the processes and platforms

 through which digitally-encoded media (photographs, text, audio, film) operate

 and circulate.
-The program focuses on how these mediums are combined into new
+The program focuses on how these media are combined into new

 sales and technical information.